-- 1. Government institutions agreed to develop some government regulation as mandatory by Law No. 2 of 2017 and Law No. 5 of 2018 - 2.
-Draft of some government regulation as mandatory by the Law No. 2 of 2017 and Law No. 5 of 2018 - 3.
-Facilitate some meeting on the development of government regulation as mandatory by Law No. 2 of 2017 and Law No. 5 of 2018 - 4.
+- 1. Government institutions agreed to develop some government regulation as mandatory by Government Regulation in lieu of Law No. 2 of 2017 and Law No. 5 of 2018 - 2.
+Draft of some government regulation as mandatory by the Government Regulation in lieu of Law No. 2 of 2017 and Law No. 5 of 2018 - 3.
+Facilitate some meeting on the development of government regulation as mandatory by Government Regulation in lieu of Law No. 2 of 2017 and Law No. 5 of 2018 - 4.
 Inputs from government counterparts incorporated through FGD and meetings.